 (h) Practice questions that will help you understand a specific knowledge area - so when the situation is presented, you can answer any of the scenarios.

 (i) Workflow # 11 - We guarantee you will not pass without knowing the information on this workflow

-(j) Understand the roles, tasks and responsibilities of the project manager throughout the project by Process Groups (60 questions from here)
+(j) Understand the roles, tasks and responsibilities of the project manager throughout the project by Process Groups (lots of questions from here)

 (k) Memorize all of the formulas and/or know how to do the calculations wherever they are required - from Business Case to Procurement.

 (l) Know all of your charts and diagrams and when you use them

 (m) Know the rest of the Tools and Techniques - we have illustrations and tables to help you understand these.

 (n) Be able to sit in class again if you find you have gaps in a specific area.

 (o) Project Management Visibility: You will receive 15 laminated Workflows - 10 of them cover the Knowledge areas with all of the inputs and their immediate outputs; a start to finish PM workflow (#13), Workflow 12 (OTTIs by KA & Process Groups, and Workflow 11 depicts the PM's roles by Process Group and Process.

 (q) Color coded input/output/tools & techniques chart - very useful for learning OTTIS at a glance.